oloham/ACM/README.md

 This implementation operates on a temperament test PTS by Strealu and Zawadzki with four-levels ordinal scale, 57 items and three subtests.

-It showcases my skills in programming, data analysis and ability to read advanced mathematical theories.
+It showcases my skills in programming, data analysis and the ability to understand advanced mathematical theories.